-This post has been on hold long enough.
 This is #13 in a series entitled, “So You Want to Adopt a Deaf Child?”
 There are many more just waiting to be written, completed and shared.

 To be linked with the other 12 start here.